deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A2 Filter and decorate .md

 # Filter and decorate

-In our previous notebook, we showed how to create some tables with fake data.
 In this notebook, we show how to decorate and filter our data.

 Let's start by simulating measurements of our values every minute.
 This could represent something like stock prices, temperatures, etc.